Anel Ahmedhodžić: International career

 After representing Sweden at all youth levels, Ahmedhodžić made his senior international debut in a friendly game against Moldova on 9 January 2020.
 However, in August, he decided that he would play for Bosnia and Herzegovina in the future.

 In September, his request to change sports citizenship from Swedish to Bosnian was approved by FIFA.
-Later that month, he received his first senior call-up, for UEFA Euro 2020 qualifying play-offs against Northern Ireland and 2020–21 UEFA Nations League games against the Netherlands and Poland.
+Later that month, he received his first senior call up, for the UEFA Euro 2020 qualifying play-offs against Northern Ireland and 2020–21 UEFA Nations League A matches against the Netherlands and Poland.
 He debuted against Northern Ireland on 8 October.

-On 12 October 2021, in a 2022 FIFA World Cup qualifier against Ukraine, Ahmedhodžić scored his first senior international goal.
+On 12 October 2021, in a 2022 FIFA World Cup qualifier against Ukraine, he scored his first senior international goal.

+Technical director of the national team, Emir Spahić, announced on 13 September 2024 that Ahmedhodžić will not be called up in the future due to indiscipline, thus ending his international career.

 Personal life

-Ahmedhodžić married his long-time girlfriend Marijana Cecilija Mašić in July 2022.
+Ahmedhodžić married his long-time girlfriend Marijana Cecillia in July 2022.
+Together they have two sons named Isak and Benjamin.